Peege151/whosthedee/README.md

 TO DO:

--- Seed the database with users and dogs
+-- Seed the database with users and dogs <br>
--- generate random images plucked from dog table for slider -- encorporate messaging
+-- generate random images plucked from dog table for slider <br >
+-- encorporate messaging